zuplo/docs/docs/articles/accounts/zuplo-api-keys.md

 environment type scope is also applied.
-For example, if your key has access to preview environments and has Read and Write access to API Key buckets, that key can only read and write to API Key buckets in the preview environments - it cannot modify buckets used in production environments.
+For example, if your key has access to preview environments and has Read and Write access to API Key buckets, that key can only read and write to API Key buckets in the preview environments - it can't modify buckets used in production environments.